RTXteam/RTX-KG2/README.md

 In theory, it should be possible to install Neo4j and load KG2 into it on the same Ubuntu instance where KG2 was built; but this workflow is usually not tested since in our setup, we nearly always perform the KG2 build and Neo4j hosting on separate AWS instances.
+This is because the system requirements to build KG2 are much greater than the system requirements to host KG2 in Neo4j.

 # Post-setup tasks